 Shared image gallery

-Enables you to save and manage versions of a template VM image
+You can save and manage versions of a template VM image

-It's useful to create a custom image or make changes (software, configuration, and so on) to an image from the public Marketplace gallery.
-For example, it's common for educators to require different software\tooling be installed.
-Rather than requiring students to manually install these pre-requisites on their own, different versions of the template VM image can be exported to a shared image gallery.
-These image versions can then be used when creating new classroom labs.
+It's useful to create a custom image or make changes (software, configuration, and so on) to an image from the Azure Marketplace gallery.
+For example, it's common for educators to require different software or tooling be installed.
+Rather than requiring students to manually install these prerequisites on their own, different versions of the template VM image can be exported to a shared image gallery.
+You can then use these image versions when you create new labs.

 |Resource type||Role||Suggested pattern||Examples|